northstaraokeystone/receipts-native-standard/README.md

 **My approach:** Most category creators (HashiCorp, Stripe) built tech first, then standards emerged.
 I'm doing it reverse: **standard → working group → ecosystem**.

-**The proof:** ProofPack already works.
-Now I'm building the category.
+**The proof:** ProofPack & th self-healing ledger are live.
+Now its time to take the category to the industry & ensure AI has receipts-native acrchitedture where it matters most.

 ---